 Kiztopia, #01-09, Marina Square, 6 Raffles Boulevard, Singapore 039594

-Coming to you straight from Finland, SuperPark Singapore is Singapore’s largest all-in-one indoor activity park.
-And the good news?
-Parents who’ve always wanted to join in on the indoor park fun now can!
-Stretching a whopping 40,000 square feet over two levels at Suntec City Mall, SuperPark has three themed areas offering over 20 activities for all ages.
-With its roots in Finnish education, the activities are designed to teach children age 12 years and below motor skills – all the while improving their social-cognition skills and confidence.
-Are you in?
-See you at SuperPark Singapore!
+Originating from Finland, SuperPark Singapore is Singapore’s largest all-in-one indoor activity park that offers great fun for everyone in the family, from babies to adults.
+Stretching a whopping 40,000 square feet over two levels, this indoor playground in Suntec City Mall has three themed areas offering over 20 activities for all ages.
+With its roots in Finnish education, the activities are designed to teach children age 12 years and below motor skills – all while improving their social-cognition skills and confidence.

 SuperPark Singapore, #02-477 (North Wing), Suntec City, 3 Temasek Boulevard, Singapore 038983